IlhomjonKurbanov/pyrite_proctored/README.md

         "morgan"         : "latest",
         "mysql"          : "latest"
     }
-2. Install npm
-3. 'npm install' will install all necessary dependencies
+Install npm; then, 'npm install' will install all necessary dependencies.